puplakto/train-lora/README.md

 ### Prepare training image

-> You can use [the image in the repo](1-one-image-lora\train\train.png) and skip this part.
+> To skip this part, use [the image in the repo](1-one-image-lora\train\train.png) as training image.
 Following are steps to recreate it.

 We will use [Crosskemono 2.5 Model](https://civitai.com/models/11888?modelVersionId=47368) to generate the training image, it will also be used to train LoRA and generate final outputs.